-If you want to know how much hair you're really losing a past issue of The Archives of Dermatology reported on a method for answering that question.
+If you want to know how much hair you're really losing, a past issue of The Archives of Dermatology reported on a method for answering that question.

-The results may or may not be reassuring but at least it provides a baseline before any hair loss treatments are undertaken.
+The results may or may not be reassuring, but at least it provides a baseline before any hair loss treatments are undertaken.

-Any type of hair loss is emotional and its worse if you don't really know whether the loss is temporary, permanent or a figment of your imagination.
+Any type of hair loss is emotional, and it's worse if you don't really know whether the loss is temporary, permanent, or a figment of your imagination.
 Having a method for determining what's really happening provides some peace of mind and the opportunity to make decisions about options.

 Hair loss is incredibly common among both men and women.
 Scientists and hair experts say that fifty percent of men and women will experience some type of hair loss by the age of 50.

-There are too many factors to take into consideration for scientists to deem a total number of hair that can be safely lost per day.
+There are too many factors to consider for scientists to deem a total number of hair that can be safely lost per day.

 The current number of 100 lost hairs a day as average is usually based upon the general belief that the average scalp holds 100,000 hairs, 10 percent of which are at any one time thought to be in the telogen, or resting, phase.

-Some people have trouble with this method since it requires a waiting period of five days and many feel the need to wash their hair on a daily basis.
+Some people have trouble with this method since it requires a waiting period of five days.
+Many feel the need to wash their hair on a daily basis.

 The Archives of Dermatology study utilized the 60-second hair count.
 In the study, sixty healthy men aged 20 to 60 without any evidence of hair loss participated.
-All were white and all but one had straight hair.
+All were white, and all but one had straight hair.

-Doing so might lead to an increase in the number of broken hair, which were not counted for purposes of determining hair loss.
+Doing so might lead to an increase in the number of broken hair, which was not counted for purposes of determining hair loss.

-On the fourth day, they were issued identical combs and instructed to comb their hair forward over a towel or pillowcase of contrasting color.
+On the fourth day, they were issued identical combs.
+Study subjects were instructed to comb their hair forward over a towel or pillowcase of contrasting color.

 Based on these results, the authors concluded that losing 10 hairs is "normal."
 In younger men (aged 20 to 40), the shedding range was 0 to 78 hairs.

 Comb hair for 60 seconds over a pillow or sheet of contrasting color before washing.
 Pull the comb from the back top of the scalp forward to the front of the scalp for 60 seconds.

 Why 60 seconds?
-Dr. Miller explains "That 60 seconds allows you to dislodge any of the resting hairs that are supposed to be shed,"
+Dr. Miller explains, "That 60 seconds allows you to dislodge any of the resting hairs that are supposed to be shed,"

 Count and record the number of hairs in the comb and on the pillow or sheet.
-Repeat the procedure every month and discuss results with your dermatologist.
+Repeat the procedure every month and discuss the results with your hair restoration doctor.

 When To Start Panicking Over Hair Loss?

-Dr. Miller counsels men who lose more than 50 hairs a day (as counted in the 60-second period) to check with their physician.
+Dr. Miller counsels men who lose more than 50 hairs a day (as counted in the 60-second period) to check with their hair restoration physicians.
 "The hair acts like a window to the inside of the body," he said.

-"If you notice that you're shedding a lot of hair on the 60-second hair count, it would be worthwhile to be evaluated by physician to rule out underlying medical causes."
+"If you notice that you're shedding a lot of hair on the 60-second hair count, it would be worthwhile to be evaluated by a physician to rule out underlying medical causes."

 Sudden changes in the amount of hair you lose should also be evaluated, he said.

 Please follow me on Twitter at: http://Twitter.com/HairBoutique.
 I look forward to meeting new people from all walks of Twitter and learning from their Tweets.
-Visit us at Hairboutique.com located at: http://www.HairBoutique.com, on Facebook, MySpace and YouTube.
+Visit us at Hairboutique.com, located at: http://www.HairBoutique.com, on Facebook, MySpace, and YouTube.